(Text in bold are rules amended, added and approved by league managers in 2022.)

 Maine Woods Baseball is a Saturday and Sunday league during the regular season and playoffs.
 We will continue to augment the schedule with weekday games when necessary.

-All baseball rules apply except for the following specific Maine Woods 45 rule modifications.
+All regular baseball rules apply except for the following specific Maine Woods Baseball rule modifications.

-In the event of a scheduled double header, the games will be nine innings in duration unless BOTH managers agree prior to the start of each game that the game will be limited to seven innings.
-A mutual agreement to limit one or both games to seven innings is also acceptable.
-In all cases, the umpire must also be informed before the game begins.
+In the event of a scheduled weekend doubleheader, the games will be nine innings in duration, unless BOTH managers agree prior to the start of the game that the game will be limited to seven innings each.
+The umpire must be informed of your decision about length of game before the game begins.

 2.3: Player minimum playing time per game rule:

 All players in attendance (including crossovers) must play a minimum of three innings (MW45 league) and four innings (MW60 league) in the field unless an injury is declared and the opposing manager informed.
-All players attending the game shall be in the line up and bat in the designated batting order.
-If there is a declared injury, the opposing manager will be informed to scratch the batter from the line up and make the scorebook annotation.
+All players attending the game shall be in the lineup and bat in the designated batting order.
+If there is a declared injury, the opposing manager will be informed to scratch the batter from the line up and make the score book annotation.

 2.4: Pinch runner substitution rule:

 A pinch runner is not allowed to steal any base.
 The pinch runner can advance to the next base if there is a passed ball or a wild pitch.
-The runner can also advance to any base if the catcher attempts to make a throw/play at any base or if the throw back to the pitcher is an errant throw.
+The runner can also advance to any base if the catcher attempts to make a throw/play at any base or if the throwback to the pitcher is an errant throw.
 Should the pinch runner make a mistake and attempt a steal…a timeout will be called after the pitch and the player told to return to the original base.
-Should the pinch runner make a mistake and attempt a steal and the batter hit a fair ball…the pinch runner is automatically called out for advancing early, fielders need only make a play on the batter and not the advancing runner.
+Should the pinch runner make a mistake and attempt a steal and the batter hits a fair ball…the pinch runner is automatically called out for advancing early, fielders need only make a play on the batter and not the advancing runner.